Here's Why Prince Harry Might Not Wear A Wedding Ring

 But little is known about Prince Harry's wedding ring, or lack thereof.
 The fact that his older brother Prince William opted out of one — and that in British royal tradition, many men don't wear them — raises questions.

-Will, Time reported back in 2011, just doesn't seem to like jewelry.
+Will, Time reported back in 2011, just doesn't seem to like jewellery.
 "It is simply down to personal preference," said a palace aide.
-"It was something the couple discussed, but Prince William isn't one for jewelry.
+"It was something the couple discussed, but Prince William isn't one for jewellery.
 He doesn't even wear a signet ring — and decided he didn't want to."
 A signet ring is a pinky ring often worn by British nobility.

 Advertisement